Vaishnavi-Patekar/Vaishnavi-Patekar/README.md

 - 🏨 **Banquet Hall Booking Website**
   A responsive website for users to book banquet halls based on location, features, and availability – built using MERN Stack.

-- ☕ **Coffee Cafe Website**
-  Developed a fully responsive and animated Coffee Cafe landing page using React, Tailwind CSS, and AOS with seamless cross-device compatibility,implemented modern UI components with scroll-based animations.

 - 🚗 **Campus Auto Connect**
   A student ride-booking web app to connect college students with auto drivers for safe and easy travel – built using HTML, CSS, JS, Express.js, and MongoDB.